Grand Coulee: Geological history

 Grand Coulee is a large coulee on the Columbia River Plateau.
 This area has underlying granite bedrock, formed deep in the Earth's crust 40 to 60 million years ago.
 The land periodically uplifted and subsided over millions of years giving rise to some small mountains and, eventually, an inland sea.

 From about 10 to 18 million years ago, a series of volcanic eruptions from the Grand Ronde Rift near the Idaho/Oregon/Washington/Montana border began to fill the inland sea with lava.
 In some places the volcanic basalt is 6600 ft thick.
 In other areas granite from the earlier mountains is still exposed.

 Starting about two million years ago, during the Pleistocene epoch, glaciation took place in the area.
 Large parts of northern North America were repeatedly covered with glacial ice sheets, at times reaching over 10000 ft in thickness.
 Periodic climate changes resulted in corresponding advances and retreats of ice.

 About 18,000 years ago a large finger of ice advanced into present-day Idaho, forming an ice dam known as the Purcell lobe at what is now Lake Pend Oreille.
 The Purcell lobe blocked the Clark Fork River drainage, thus creating an enormous lake reaching far back into mountain valleys of western Montana.
 Leaks may have developed around and under the ice, causing the dam to fail.
-The 500 mi3 of water in Lake Missoula were released in just 48 hours—a torrential flood equivalent to ten times the combined flow of all the rivers in the world.
+The 500 mi3 of water in Lake Missoula was released in just 48 hours—a torrential flood equivalent to ten times the combined flow of all the rivers in the world.

 This mass of water and ice, 2000 ft high near the ice dam before release, flowed across the Columbia Basin, moving at speeds of up to 65 mph.
 The deluge stripped away soil, cut deep canyons and carved out 50 mi3 of earth, leaving behind areas of stark scabland.